alphagov/govuk-developer-docs/source/manual/howto-change-a-government-following-an-election.html.md

 Following a General Election or other reason for governmental change the current Government in Whitehall will need to be closed, and a new one created.

+The Content Support team will normally be the ones who close the government and re-assign ministers once a new government has been opened.
+However, a developer will often be required to monitor the queues, as detailed below.

 ### Closing a government

 Governments are listed at the [government path of Whitehall Admin][].